SEU-WENJIA/DualHNIE/README.md

-## MetaHGNIE: Meta-Path Induced Hypergraph Contrastive Learning for Node Importance in Heterogeneous Knowledge Graphs
+## DualHNIE:Dual-Channel Hypergraph Learning for Node Importance Estimation in Knowledge Graph

-Welcome to MetaHGNIE's GitHub repository!
-This repository hosts the code, data and model weight of **MetaHGNIE**.
+Welcome to DualHNIE's GitHub repository!
+This repository hosts the code, data and model weight of **DualHNIE**.

 **Abstract**: Node importance estimation (NIE) in heterogeneous knowledge graphs is a critical yet challenging task, essential for applications such as recommendation, knowledge reasoning, and question answering.
 Existing methods often rely on pairwise connections, neglecting high-order dependencies among multiple entities and relations, and they treat structural and semantic signals independently, hindering effective cross-modal integration.
-To address these challenges, we propose MetaHGNIE, a meta-path induced hypergraph contrastive learning framework for disentangling and aligning structural and semantic information.
-MetaHGNIE constructs a higher-order knowledge graph via meta-path sequences, where typed hyperedges capture multi-entity relational contexts.
+To address these challenges, we propose DualHNIE, a meta-path induced hypergraph contrastive learning framework for disentangling and aligning structural and semantic information.
+DualHNIE constructs a higher-order knowledge graph via meta-path sequences, where typed hyperedges capture multi-entity relational contexts.
 Structural dependencies are aggregated with local attention, while semantic representations are encoded through a hypergraph transformer equipped with sparse chunking to reduce redundancy.
 Finally, a multimodal fusion module integrates structural and semantic embeddings under contrastive learning with auxiliary supervision, ensuring robust cross-modal alignment.
-Extensive experiments on benchmark NIE datasets demonstrate that MetaHGNIE consistently outperforms state-of-the-art baselines, highlighting the benefits of explicitly modeling high-order interactions and aligning multimodal representations in heterogeneous knowledge graphs.
+Extensive experiments on benchmark NIE datasets demonstrate that DualHNIE consistently outperforms state-of-the-art baselines, highlighting the benefits of explicitly modeling high-order interactions and aligning multimodal representations in heterogeneous knowledge graphs.

 <p align="center">
 <img src="img/figure.png" height = "480" alt="" align=center />